Germany–United Kingdom relations: Start of World War I

 In explaining why neutral Britain went to war with Germany, Paul Kennedy, in The Rise of the Anglo-German Antagonism, 1860–1914 (1980), argued Germany had become economically more powerful than Britain.
 Kennedy downplayed the disputes over economic trade and imperialism.
 There had long been disputes over the Baghdad Railway which Germany proposed to build through the Ottoman Empire.
 An amicable compromise on the railway was reached in early 1914 so it played no role in starting the July Crisis.
 Germany relied upon time and again on sheer military power, but Britain began to appeal to moral sensibilities.
 Germany saw its invasion of Belgium as a necessary military tactic, and Britain saw it as a profound moral crime, a major cause of British entry into the war.
 Kennedy argues that by far the main reason for the war was London's fear that a repeat of 1870, when Prussia led other German states to smash France, would mean Germany, with a powerful army and navy, would control the English Channel and northwestern France.
 British policymakers thought that would be a catastrophe for British security.

 In 1839, Britain, Prussia, France, and the Netherlands agreed to the Treaty of London that guaranteed the neutrality of Belgium.
 Germany violated that treaty in 1914, with its chancellor Theobald von Bethmann Hollweg ridiculing the treaty a "scrap of paper".
 That ensured that Liberals would join Conservatives in calling for war.
 Historian Zara Steiner says that in response to the German invasion of Belgium:

 The public mood did change.
 Belgium proved to be a catalyst which unleashed the many emotions, rationalizations, and glorifications of war which had long been part of the British climate of opinion.
 Having a moral cause, all the latent anti-German feelings, that by years of naval rivalry and assumed enmity, rose to the surface.
 The 'scrap of paper' proved decisive both in maintaining the unity of the government and then in providing a focal point for public feeling.

+In 1916, Prince Lichnowsky authored a pamphlet (later published as the "Lichnowsky Memorandum") critiquing German diplomacy, particularly the alliance with Austria-Hungary, which he believed dragged Germany into unnecessary Balkan conflicts and ultimately caused the war.
+Another diplomat effort was considered the British counterpart such as the Lansdowne Letter by Marquess of Lansdowne.
+Both Lansdowne and Lichnowsky were notable for advocating peace amidst a climate of militarism.
+The letter represented a rare plea within the British establishment to end the war through negotiated settlement, while Lichnowsky's pamphlet exposed the shortcomings of European chaotic diplomacy leading up to and during the July Crisis.
+Their writings became crucial historical sources for understanding the diplomatic environment and decision-making leading to the Great War.
+Although neither succeeded in achieving immediate peace, both are remembered as figures who sought to mitigate the destructiveness of the conflict through reasoned international advocacy.